 BOTARD: [continuing; with a terrible air] And I also know the names of those responsible.
 The names of the traitors.
-You can t fool me.
+You can't fool me.
 I'll let you know the purpose and the meaning of this whole plot!
-I'll upmask the perpetrators!

-the purpose and the meaning of this whole plot!
 I'll unmask the perpetrators!

-Berenger: But who'd want to...
+BERENGER: But who'd want to...